 Proper Placement of A Breast Collar On A Mule or Donkey

 One of my clients, Cheryl, sent in three photos of her mule wearing my breast collar.
-In the photos she has the collar attached directly to the pommel.
-The pommel is the front of saddle on the top of the horn.
+In the photos, she has the collar attached directly to the pommel.
+The pommel is the front of the saddle below the horn.

-There is a strap that is 28-inches long, called a pommel strap, that is supposed to go around the pommel and then the breast collar is attached to that strap.
-By going through the pommel strap, the breast collar is able to work easily.
+There is a strap that is 28-inches long called a pommel strap, that is supposed to go around the pommel and the breast collar goes through that strap.
+By going through the pommel strap, the breast collar is able to move easily.
 In the photo, Cheryl isn’t using the pommel strap so the breast collar is constantly pulling on the saddle, making the saddle go forward.
 In addition, she doesn’t have a rear cinch on her saddle (always ride with two cinches, tight in the back, loose in the front).
 Without a rear cinch, or a britchen, the saddle will move forward and the breast collar is not going to work correctly.

 As mentioned, the breast collar – my breast collar – should be connected to the pommel with the pommel strap that comes supplied with the breast collar.
 I attach the pommel strap first to the pommel, which creates an X. Take that strap through the hole in the pommel, come back around to the top of the pommel on the right-hand side of the horn, then cross and go under the pommel again, and finally come across the top of the pommel.
 That is what makes the X – a simple loopty loop.

 Once the X is created with the pommel strap, take the long strap from the breast collar and go through the 28-inch strap.
 Finally, buckle on the right-hand side.